etsrohan/ImageViewer-OpenGL/readme.md

 Thursday 12/08/2021:
 Today I formatted my code according to the pdf document 'orqa_c_guide', added a bunch of error handeling and file restructuring.
 Also I started reading about the OpenGL extensions that I would need to get started on optimizing my program.
 Came a long way, a long way ahead, this will be fun.

+Friday 13/08/2021:
+I added a simple block of code to display the FPS and Milliseconds per Frame onto the terminal to get an idea of the performance of the program.
+I have been reading some websites on how to optimize the code for my GPU but its not clicking yet, lets give it some more time and continue reading.